ABENEZER001/alx-zero_day/README.md

 My first read me
-ANd i editind it directly from git hub
+And i editind it directly from git hub